 How to Get Rid of Gnats

-Find out what causes gnats, how to get rid of them and how to make sure the gnats don't return using a variety of human-made and natural methods.
+Find out what causes gnats, how to get rid of them and how to make sure the gnats don't return using a variety of methods.

-Gnats — small, flying insects with long legs — are worse than annoying when they show up in your home or outdoor living spaces.
+Gnats — small, flying insects that sometimes invade your home and garden — are more than just annoying.
 They can damage plants and even cause health problems.

 What is a Gnat Anyway?

 Not all gnats are bad.
 Some help pollinate plants and eat garden pests.
 There are four tiny, flying species commonly referred to as gnats:

 - Drain flies.
 These tiny pests are often found in or around drains, sewers, septic tanks and areas where sewage has leaked.